1-7-73

 Scorpio's title uses the soundboard as it's foundation and completes it with the audience tape.
 The extra soundboard is included.

-The no label title also uses the soundboard as it's foundation and completes with the audience tape.
+No label's 2016 title also uses the soundboard as it's foundation and completes with the audience tape.
 It misses the first six seconds of the soundboard available from first song, misses a little at the cut during Moby, and then misses the extra 27 seconds of board during Whole Lotta Love.

 Moonchild's title uses the soundboard as it's foundation and completes with the audience tape.
 However, between the splices displacing the soundboard and the extra tape for WLL not present here, almost 45 seconds of board are missing.